Aphria Inc. (APHA) CEO Irwin Simon on Q3 2020 Results - Earnings Call Transcript

 Before I get into our robust sales growth, brand strength, profit improvements and strong balance sheets and cash flow, I'd like to comment on COVID-19 global health crisis and what we're experiencing across our operations in the industry.
 First and foremost, our thoughts, our prayers, go out to all those affected by this virus, and that includes plenty of people.

 As the situation has continued to rapidly evolve, our number one priority has been ensuring the health and safety of our employees and their families.
 Our leadership had a plan in place ahead of this, and I'm proud to say we took decisive action and executed well.
-We're fortunate that all our facilities have been deemed disentail by their respective governments.
+We're fortunate that all our facilities have been deemed essential by their respective governments.
 This is a privilege and a responsibility we do not take lightly.
 It's our privilege to continue to be fully operational across our Canadian and International operations, as we serve our valued patients and consumers, providing with our medical adult use cannabis products.

 We remain committed to providing best-in-class products and services during this time and need and uncertainty as a result of COVID-19.
 And we will continue to work with local, provincial and federal regulators to help eliminate the illicit market.